pduran5/CCNA/marp/CCNA2v7 Module 5 STP Concepts.md

 ---

 # RSTP
-- **Alternate Port** (alternate path to the Root Bridge) ➡️ change to forwarding state without waiting the network to converge.
+- **Alternate Port** (alternate path to the Root Bridge) ➡️ change to FWD state without waiting the network to converge.
 - **Backup Port**: backup to a shared medium (Hub).
 Less common!!

 ![w:900 center](img/rstp.png)